NVIDIA/aistore/docs/dsort.md

 operation.
 The first of them is **extraction**.
 In this phase, dSort is reading input shards and looks inside them to get to the objects and metadata.
 Objects and their metadata are then extracted to either disk or memory so that dSort won't need another pass of the whole data set again.
-This way DSort can create **Records** which are then used for the whole operation as the main source of information (like location of the objects, sizes, names etc.).
+This way Dsort can create **Records** which are then used for the whole operation as the main source of information (like location of the objects, sizes, names etc.).
 Extraction phase is very critical because it does I/O operations.
 To make the following phases